 If telling the truth will put you in trouble, will you do what is right?

-During public talks, private coaching or counseling sessions, I oftenly encourage my audience to do what is right regardless of the cost.
+During public talks, private coaching, or counseling sessions, I often encourage my audience to try doing what is right regardless of the cost.
 I am a firm believer of integrity.
-Of course, I knew it’s easier said than done– but the benefits far outweighs the consequences which are temporary.
+Of course, I knew it’s easier said than done– but the benefits far outweigh the consequences of coming out clean, which are temporary.

-Just recently, two of my female staffs made a blunder that will definitely cause the termination of a male staff.
+Just recently, Twelve years ago, two of my female staff made a blunder that will cause the termination of male staff.
 The male staff has done no wrong, performance is good enough and work attitude is double “A”.
 The problem lies with his school records wherein his university failed to authenticate his school docs on time.
-This could have been avoided if t’was attended to by the two female staff.
+This could have been avoided if it was attended to by the two female staff.
 Now we ran out of time.

 Have prayed hard for God’s grace on this matter.
 I left my anxiety and fear in the Master’s feet hoping for the best at the same time preparing for the worse.
 This chapter in my career is another learning experience… prayerfully the experience will add value to my character.

 Update: We received a verbal reprimand for this error.
 All are happy now 🙂

 Have you gone thru a similar experience?
 What did you do?